Gaafar/deppie/README.md

     deppie just goes through all the modules defined in `moduleDefinitions` and constructs them one by one, passing all the required dependencies.
 If a dependency has not been constructed yet, deppie will construct it first.
 This goes on recursively until the base case of recursion, which is a module with no dependencies at all.

+    Once a module is constructed, it is added to an object that has all the created dependencies so far, then that object is passed to the constructor of the next dependency to be created (as an accumulator in a reduce function).

 - Entry point(s)

     You don't need to define any entry points explicitly to deppie.
 It can be any one of your modules, the only difference is that an entry point module will have no return naturally (void module). deppie will construct these module just like any other module, except it will not allow you to inject it in other modules.